AuDigitalHealth/ci-fhir-r4/pages/_includes/guidance.md

 **ABN scoped identifier**

-ABN scoped identifiers enable exchange of an organisation's local identifiers for items like a patient medical record by combining a dedicated Agency published namespace and their ABN to construct a legal, globally unique identifier system for their local identifiers.
+ABN scoped identifiers enable exchange of an organisation's local identifiers for items such as a patient medical record by combining a dedicated Agency published namespace and their ABN to construct a legal, globally unique identifier system for their local identifiers.

 The full list of available identifier namespaces can be found by browsing the [ns.electronichealth.net.au identifier namespaces](http://ns.electronichealth.net.au/browse-identifiers.html); there are two ABN-scoped identifier namespaces available:
    - http://ns.electronichealth.net.au/id/abn-scoped/medicalrecord/1.0
    - http://ns.electronichealth.net.au/id/abn-scoped/service-provider-individual/1.0

-There are four parts to the using an ABN scoped identifier in FHIR: system, value, assigner, and depending on the identifier profile requirements a coded type.
+There are four parts to the using an ABN scoped identifier in FHIR: system, value, assigner and depending on the identifier profile requirements, a coded type.

 The system value is constructed in the format of [baseURL]/ABN, e.g.: